Culture Shock - The Challenge of Building or Rebuilding a Life

 Culture shock is only one aspect of a former member’s experience.
 Adjusting to a new culture is a process, not an event.
 The goal of a former member’s journey is, in Robert Lifton’s words, ”to gain a new kind of freedom, one which enables us to realize our own individual self, to have faith in this self and in life” (1993, p.
 106).

 One of the most profound challenges of culture shock may be the moral aloneness, or sense of disconnection from the familiar worldview/ideology/spirituality of the old environment, and at the same time from the world around one in the new environment, that one experiences.
 Former members may be able to restore a sense of connection by getting in touch with other former members from their particular group.
 Many larger cults have ex-member websites, online support groups, and social-media pages.
 Former members may also find connection by going to various workshops and conferences specifically for former members.
-The International Cultic Studies Association (ICSA) in particular offers monthly support group meetings in various cities, an annual conference, and workshops throughout the year.
+The International Cultic Studies Association (ICSA) offers an annual conference, webinars, and workshops throughout the year.
 Most notably, ICSA offers a weekend retreat specifically for SGAs.
 This is a place where SGAs from many different groups can come together and connect.
 They no longer have to hold on so tightly to the façade or the split self they have created to “fit in” the culture outside the group.
 It is a place where the self can be explored in safety and in connection with others who have had similar experiences.

 Along with connection to others, connection to the new culture is important.
 That is not to say that the former member should embrace the culture outside the group and reject the culture of the former group.
 Rather, the goal is integration.
 Through critical evaluation of one’s self, one’s values, and one’s beliefs about life and the world, the former member asserts himself in the world.
 Lifton’s work (1993) offers hope,